 Taxation - General Information

-School taxes are calculated using the Standardized Assessment (municipal evaluation multiplied by the standardized factor) of properties as required by section 310 of the Education Act.
+School taxes are calculated using the Standardized Assessment (municipal evaluation multiplied by the standardized factor) of properties.
 Municipal evaluations are obtained from the municipal rolls and appear on your municipal tax bills.

 Section 315: School taxes are payable 31 days from the sending of the tax bill.
-However, if the school tax is equal to or greater than $300.00, the amount is payable in two equal payments.
+School taxes are payable in a single payment.
+However, if the school tax is equal to or greater than $300.00, the debtor may choose to pay it in two equal payments.
 The second payment is payable 121 days after the sending of the tax bill.
-If the first payment is not received by the due date, the balance becomes due immediately and incurs interest.
-If arrears are included on the bill, they will be due on the first payment.
+If the first payment is not made within the period prescribed, the entire amount becomes due immediately.
+1988, c.
+84, s.
+315; 2006, c.
+54, s.
+2. (Education Act)

 The file numbers and reference numbers are related to the property, not the owner.

 If you are a new owner and we have not been informed of the change of ownership, the bill may be in the name of the former owner.
 This does not dismiss your obligation to pay the school taxes for the property.

 If you are the owner but have a different postal address from the last school tax bill emission, it is your responsibility to inform School Board's Tax Department as soon as possible to ensure that your file is up-to-date.

 If you are the owner but have not received your school tax bill in September, it is your responsibility to communicate with the Tax Department as soon as possible.

 Any delay in payment due to the owner not having informed the Tax Department of a change will incur interest fees if the bill has not been paid according to the established calendar.